eagle-io/docs/source/topics/device_configuration/scout/index.rst

 Device settings
 ---------------
 The device settings dialog allows you to review and configure the settings for your Scout.
-The status message at the bottom of the dialog will indicate if the remote device is up to date or out of date.
+The status message at the bottom of the dialog will indicate if the remote device is *up to date* or *out of date*.
 Configuration updates will automatically be applied on the next successful connection.

 General
 ~~~~~~~